Parliamentary.ai

 Overview

 This bill amends the Public Health (Control of Disease) Act 1984 to increase parliamentary scrutiny of health protection regulations made by the government.
-It aims to ensure that regulations are proportionate and subject to greater parliamentary oversight before they are implemented.
+It aims to ensure that such regulations are subject to greater parliamentary oversight and are demonstrably proportionate.

 Description